skyzh/mini-lsm/mini-lsm-book/src/03-memtable.md

 the memory.
 In this tutorial, we assume user operations are short, so that this will not cause big problems.
 See extra task for possible improvements.

+You can also consider using [AgateDB's skiplist](https://github.com/tikv/agatedb/tree/master/skiplist) implementation, which avoids the problem of creating a self-referential struct.

 ## Task 3 - Merge Iterator

 Now that you have a lot of mem-tables and SSTs, you might want to merge them to get the latest occurence of a key.